-Soundarya Sharma who hails from Delhi, dreamt of only one thing that of being an actress.
+Soundarya Sharma who hails from Delhi dreamt of only one thing that being an actress.
 Soundarya, a dental surgeon left that career and came to Mumbai to chase her dreams.
 Having no connect with the industry, the actress went through the grill of several auditions till she was finalized for “Ranchi Diaries” in which she played the lead.
 The fitness enthusiast was very well appreciated for her role and was also nominated for the best debutante.

 Women Fitness India recently got the wonderful chance to speak to the gorgeous actor.
 Let’s take a look at what she had to say.